imrafaelmerino/json-values/README.md

                        );
 ```

-_filterKeys_ methods remove keys from JsObj based on the full path of the key and its element.
+_filterKeys_ methods remove keys from JsObj based on the full path of the key and its associated element.

-_filterElements_ methods remove keys from JsObj based on the full path of the key and its element.
+_filterElements_ methods remove keys from JsObj based on the full path of the key and its associated element.

 _filterObjs_ is a specialization of filterElements to remove json objects.